enoche/tGraphAD/README.md

-# Graph-based Anomaly Detection Since 2020
+# Graph-based Anomaly Detection (2020 &rarr;)
-A curated list of awesome graph-based anomaly detection resources (***code first***: _messy code is better than no code_).
+A curated list of recent awesome graph-based anomaly detection resources from 2020 (***code first***: _messy code is better than no code_).
 Please contact us if your work is not in the list.
 *- Last updated: 2022/08/17